Here's What Cam Reddish Said About Tom Thibodeau

 "He's really competitive, intense competitor, detail-oriented," Reddish said of Thibodeau.
 "I'm still trying to learn, I really am.
 I'm still trying to figure it all out."

-Reddish has only played for the Hawks during his NBA career, and Thibodeau will be his third head coach after playing for Lloyd Pierce and Nate McMillan.
+Reddish had only played for the Hawks during his NBA career, and Thibodeau is his third head coach after playing for Lloyd Pierce and Nate McMillan.

 Thibodeau won the 2021 NBA Coach of The Year Award.